ouya/docs/content-review-guidelines.md

 * **Save**: The review team recommends that games use a feature for saving in-game progress where applicable.
 If game saving is implemented, the review team will verify that saving functions correctly.

+* **Social**: The review team requires that social features (Facebook/Twitter) work as expected if implemented.
+The game should support switching from social widgets back to the game.

 * **Store**: The review team recommends the game uses an in-game store.
 The review team requires that the in-game store functions properly.

 * **Sound**: The review team recommends the game uses stereo sound.
 Music and sound is required to stop playing if the game is paused when switching back to the `Cortex TV` launcher.